Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Simulation Results

 \section{Simulation Results}

-In this section, we validate the effectiveness of our proposed GoC framework, and compare it with the SOTA framework, where the channel parameters, TripletGCN hyperparameters, and LoRA fine-tuning hyperparameters are listed in Tab.~\ref{tab:1}.
+In this section, we validate the effectiveness of our proposed GoC framework, and compare it with the SOTA framework, where the channel parameters, TripletGCN hyperparameters, and LoRA fine-tuning hyperparameters are listed in Tab.~\ref{tab:1}. {Note that the Nakagami-$m$ fading model is simplified to Rayleigh fading for simulating a general factory scenario with non-line-of-sight propagation and rich scattering \cite{nakagami}.}